This post captures the big picture for this website.

 - Explain section three.
 Give the children time to write.

 - Explain section four.
 Give the children time to write.

 - Explain section five.
 Give the children time to write.

 For a 60-90 minute block of time, you can add:

 11. An art accent.

 12. Time for students to share their story while the rest finish.

 13. Play 1-3 games depending on the time you have left.

-You can begin browsing writing prompt ideas by:
+Below is a list of writing prompt lesson plans.
+You can begin browsing ideas by: